envone/ember-runner/README.md

 ```
 # Configuring ember_runner_config

-By default the configuration file is like above, you can just overides only these keys that you nned to acommodate to your need.
+By default the configuration file is like above, you can just overide only these keys that you need to acommodate for your project.

 ```
 {